Distributed MIMO With Over-the-Air Phase Calibration Integrated Into the TDD Flow: Numerical Experiments

 \section{Numerical Experiments}

 We numerically evaluate the achievable \gls{SE} of the proposed broken \gls{TDD} flow.
 The common parameters chosen in all experiments are summarized in Table~\ref{tab:parameters}.
 Therein, we show the values of maximum radiated power $\bar{\rho}\sub{UE}$ per \gls{UE} and $\bar{\rho}\sub{AP}$ per \gls{AP}.
-The corresponding normalized transmit powers $\Ppl$ and $\Pdl$ are obtained by dividing these powers by the noise power, $-94\dBm$.
-We consider a wrapped-around square simulation area of $500 \times 500 \m^2$.
-The APs and UEs are uniformly distributed at random within the area, but APs are at least $50\m$ apart.
+The corresponding normalized transmit powers $\Ppl$ and $\Pdl$ are obtained by dividing these powers by the noise power, $-94\dBm$, \revise{which consists of thermal noise for the considered bandwidth with a noise figure of $7\dB$.
+The calibration signals are transmitted with the same power as the downlink data, unless otherwise stated.} We consider a square simulation area of $500 \times 500 \m^2$, \revise{and wrap it around with eight identical neighbor areas.} The UEs are uniformly distributed at random within the area.
 As in~\cite{Demir21}, we adopt the 3GPP Urban Microcell propagation model in~\cite[Tab.
 B.1.2.1-1]{3gpp.36.814} with carrier frequency $f\sub{c} = 2 \GHz$, for which

 where $d_{k,\ell}$ is the distance, in meters, between UE~$k$ and AP~$\ell$ and $S_{k,\ell} \sim \normal(0,4^2)$ is the shadow fading.
 We consider correlated fading from an AP to different UEs with $\Exop[S_{k,\ell} S_{i,j}]$ given by $4^2 2^{-d\supp{UE}_{k,i}/9 \m}$ if $\ell = j$ and by $0$ otherwise, where $d\supp{UE}_{k,i}$ is the distance between UE~$k$ and UE~$i$~\cite[Tab.
 B.1.2.2.1-4]{3gpp.36.814}.
 The inter-AP channels $\matG_{i,j}$ have \gls{iid} $\jpg(0,\beta_{i,j}\supp{AP})$ entries, where $\beta_{i,j}\supp{AP}$ follows the same model as~\eqref{eq:propagation_model}.
 The correlated shadowing for the inter-AP links is negligible as the APs are at least $50\m$ apart.
-We adopt the fractional power allocation scheme~\cite{Interdonato19} where $\eta_{k,\ell} = \beta_{k,\ell}^{1/2}/ (\sum_{k'=1}^K \beta_{k',\ell}^{1/2}), k\in [K], \ell \in [L]$.
+We adopt the fractional power allocation scheme~\cite{Interdonato19} where